kudos/koa-websocket/README.md

 // Note it's app.ws.use and not app.use
 app.ws.use(route.all('/test/:id', function* (next) {
+  this.send('Hello World');
-  this.on('message', function(message) {
+  // `this` is the socket passed from WebSocketServer to connection listeners this.on('message', function(message) {
     // do something with the message from client
   });
-}));
+  // yielding `next` will pass the socket on to the next ws middleware }));

 app.listen(3000);